To Party or Not to Party

 For awhile, I feared she was right.
-I took time to ponder my choices to stay in or to go out for tapas and drinks, only to come home by 12 or 1am.
+I took time to ponder my choices to stay in or to 'only' go out for tapas and drinks—coming home by 12 or 1am.
 I wondered if I WAS missing out on something important.
 Then I realized I’m not!
 For her, those nights are missed opportunities because that kind of entertainment and late-nights spent with friends mean the most.
 For me, however, the missed opportunities are when I sleep in until 2pm the next day because I stayed out so late.
 I regret the Sundays in which I can’t wander the streets in the sunshine and enjoy a few tintos de verano at a plaza midday.

 The only surefire way to regret less is to acknowledge what it is you value and make decisions in alignment with that.
 If your happiest moments and best memories happen late at night with a copa in hand, then by all means—embrace the Spanish party scene; it was made for you!
 But if your true joy comes from laying out in the morning sun with a book in your hand then don’t feel any remorse about passing up a late night.
 You know yourself best—don’t let anyone else tell you that you’re 'wasting' your study abroad experience if you don’t party till the morning hours.